Your questions answered

 We understand that not all circumstances can be foreseen and that projects need to be flexible enough to respond to new opportunities.
 We also encourage you to try new things and learn from what works and what doesn’t work.

 If you find that changes are needed to reach your objectives please contact your local Church Engagement Leader.

 What is our responsibility for reporting on our project?

-You will need to provide a financial acquittal and a final report outlining how well you achieved your objectives and any lessons you learnt at the completion of your project.
-If your project takes more than one year to complete, you will be required to provide an interim acquittal and report.
-A pro forma for these reports will be available from the Grant program page.
+Grant recipients must complete a financial acquittal form and a review form, outlining how well you achieved your objectives and any lessons you learnt at the completion of your project.
+If your project takes more than one year to complete, you will be required to provide an interim acquittal and monitoring report.

 If you are having difficulty with reporting or setting up a system, we can arrange for someone to help you